Stains & Finishes FAQ

 Which stains can I spray on?

 Many of the stains we carry can be sprayed.
 Even the thickest one, WeatherSeal, can be sprayed by using a .015 to .017 nozzle.
 Back brushing is important.
 Back brushing the stain forces it into the wood to give a uniform finish and helps to ensure adhesion.
-A garden pump sprayer can be used only with Cascade, LifeTime (if strained first), Outlast Q-8 Log Oil, Woodguard, WR-5, and X-100.
-(A brass sprayer tip instead of a plastic tip is recommended for WR-5 due to its formulation.)
+Some stains can be applied with a garden pump sprayer, others may require a heavy duty airless sprayer.
+Consult the application guide for the choice of stain for details specific to the product.

 What do you recommend for decks?